-We treat the first term in the effective potential as a constant and neglect it.
-Thus, this effective spinless 1D QP model can be viewed as the extended Aubry-Andr{\'e} model~\cite{hatsugai1990,han1994,liu2015} without uniform hopping, where the system is in the critical phase when QP hopping dominates for $\mu > \lambda^2 / |E|$, and in the localized phase when the on-site potential dominates for $\mu < \lambda^2 / |E|$.
-The numerical results shown in Fig.~\ref{fig:GIZ}(b) (right subfigure) are consistent with these arguments.
-The MEs, $E_c = \pm \lambda^2 / \mu$, separate the critical states for $|E| < \lambda^2 / \mu$ and the localized states for $|E| > \lambda^2 / \mu$.
-These conclusions are further verified by directly applying Avila's global theory and obtaining the Lyapunov exponent
+Neglecting the constant term in the potential, this effective model can be viewed as 1D extended Aubry-Andr{\'e} (EAA) model~\cite{hatsugai1990,han1994,liu2015} without uniform hopping, where the system is in the localized (critical) phase when the QP potential (QP hopping) dominates (see Appendix~\ref{app:Models} for details).
+Therefore, the system is in the critical phase for $\mu > \lambda^2 / |E|$ and in the localized phase for $\mu < \lambda^2 / |E|$.
+The numerical results shown in Fig.~\ref{fig:GIZ}(b) right subfigure are consistent with this analytic study.
+The MEs, $E_c = \pm \lambda^2 / \mu$, separate the critical states for $|E| < \lambda^2 / \mu$ from the localized states for $|E| > \lambda^2 / \mu$.
+These results can also be obtained by applying Avila's global theory (see Appendix~\ref{app:ExactSolvable} for details), yielding